Siemens-OKE/oke-dataset-analysis/README.md

 This repository provides four different analyses for the OKE Dataset introduced in Tufek Ozkaya et al. (2023).

 # Dataset
-The OPC UA Knowledge Extraction (OKE) Dataset is a dataset specifically created for sentence classification, named entity recognition and disambiguation, and entity linking.
+The OPC UA Knowledge Extraction (OKE) Dataset is a dataset specifically created for sentence classification, named entity recognition and disambiguation (NERD), and entity linking.
 To learn more about the dataset and download it, please visit this [link](https://zenodo.org/records/10284578).
 Once downloaded the dataset, please ensure that you place the files in the "oke_dataset/excel/" directory before running the analysis scripts.

 Files should be located as described below.